Dark City (1998 film): Analysis

-Theologian Gerard Loughlin interpreted Dark City as a retelling of Plato's Allegory of the Cave.
+The theologian Gerard Loughlin interpreted Dark City as a retelling of Plato's Allegory of the Cave.
 For Loughlin, the city dwellers are prisoners who do not realize they are in a prison.
 John Murdoch's escape from the prison parallels the escape from the cave in the allegory.
 He is assisted by Dr. Schreber, who explains the city's mechanism as Socrates explains to Glaucon how the shadows in the cave are cast.
-Murdoch, however, becomes more than Glaucon: "He is a Glaucon who comes to realize that Socrates' tale of an upper, more real world, is itself a shadow, a forgery."
-Murdoch defeats the Strangers, who control the inhabitants, and remakes the world based on childhood memories, which were themselves illusions arranged by the Strangers.
+Murdoch becomes more than Glaucon, "He is a Glaucon who comes to realize that Socrates' tale of an upper, more real world, is itself a shadow, a forgery".
+Murdoch defeats the Strangers, who control the inhabitants, and remakes the world based on childhood memories, illusions arranged by the Strangers.
 He casts new shadows for the city inhabitants, who must trust his judgment.
 Unlike Plato, Murdoch "is disabused of any hope of an outside" and becomes the demiurge for the cave, the only environment he knows.
-Of the lack of background provided in the film, Loughlin said: "The origin of the city is off-stage, unknown and unknowable."
+Of the lack of background provided in the film, Loughlin said "The origin of the city is off-stage, unknown and unknowable".

 The city in Dark City was described by Sarah L. Higley as a "murky, nightmarish German expressionist film noir depiction of urban repression and mechanism".
-It has a World War II-era dreariness reminiscent of Edward Hopper's works, as well as details from different eras and architectures that are changed by the Strangers: "buildings collapse as others emerge and battle with one another at the end".
-The round window of Murdoch's hotel room is concave like a fishbowl, and is a frequently seen element throughout the city.
+It has a World War II-era dreariness reminiscent of Edward Hopper's works, as well as details from different eras and architectures, from the 1940s to the 1960s, that are changed by the Strangers "buildings collapse as others emerge and battle with one another at the end".
+The round window of Murdoch's hotel room is concave, like a fishbowl and is a frequently seen element throughout the city.
 The inhabitants do not live at the top of the city; the main characters' homes are dwarfed by the bricolage of buildings.

 The film contains motifs from Greek mythology, in which gods manipulate humans to serve a higher agenda.
-Proyas said: "I do like Greek mythology and have read a little of it, so maybe some of it has crept into the work, though I don't completely agree with that point of view."
+Proyas said "I do like Greek mythology and have read a little of it, so maybe some of it has crept into the work, though I don't completely agree with that point of view".